vincip99/RoboticsLabHW4/README.md

 ros2 run rl_fra2mo_description follow_waypoints.py
 ```

-### Run a Nav2 explorer to enable an autonomous navigation task to explore the map:
+### :globe_with_meridians: Run a Nav2 explorer to enable an autonomous navigation task to explore the map:

 #### Step 1: Start the Simulation Environment
 Run the following command to launch the simulation and RViz with the appropriate configuration file: